faithdennis/faithdennis/README.md

 My name is Faith.
 This is a repo I'm building to feature different projects I would like to share.

 🌱 I am currently growing my software development skills and sharpening them while studying artificial intelligence algorithms and robotics at university.
-Go Bears!

 My goal is to develop strong software dev skills and knowledge of fundamental concepts in DevOps and AI/ML and use them in algorithm development and deployment and perception in distributed robotic systems.
 Thanks for taking the time to read this!